Jon1969Edwards/ThisHubbaRepo/README.md

 ThisHubbaRepo
 =============

-** THIS IS VERY ROUGH CODE FOR TESTING PURPOSES ** <br>
-Android mobile application using the google maps API.
-This is very rough code and is in need of being cleaned up due to me starting the code before completely understanding android development and for testing purposes.
-I am in the process of cleaning up the code but am going a bit slow due to school work =)
+Android mobile application using the Google Maps API, Picasso, and ActionBarSherlock.
+We are in the process of phasing out the SQL lite backend for testing for a real, working backend with a python API.
+Stay Tuned!